 Drumglass House was purchased by Victoria College in 1922 and following renovations, boarders and a Kindergarten took up residence in 1924.
 Vitaglass, the Great Hall and the Headmistress’s house were added in the late 1920s.

 Whilst the fabric of the house is essentially the same, Drumglass House has been modernised to provide a first class boarding department with excellent facilities.
 We continue to update the facilities to meet the changing needs of our boarders.
-Wi-Fi and super-fast fibre optic broadband are being installed in 2014.
+Wi-Fi and super-fast fibre optic broadband were installed in 2014.